 As noted earlier, lasers that offer single frequency operation such as the NPRO have lower power outputs, making them ill-suited as the input to an optical power amplifier.
 An alternative approach is to injection lock a high power oscillator using a single frequency laser such as an NPRO.
 By injection locking a slave laser, such as a ring laser, the slave laser is forced to operate on a single mode at the same frequency as the injection laser.
-This approach is used in SOR laser system.
-In the SOR laser system design two injection locked lasers are used in conjunction with a resonant enhancement SFG.
+This approach is used in single frequency laser system in operation at SOR.
+In this laser system design two injection locked lasers are used in conjunction with a resonant enhancement SFG.
 A fundamental requirement of such a design is precise mode matching between the two input beams and the resonant SFG cavity.
 This leads to a requirement for essentially diffraction limited performance for both injection locked oscillators and results in very high output beam quality from the SFG.